Search

 Computer Vision has a wide range of applications in manufacturing, many of which have their origin in related industries.
 For example, person detection and tracking are already widely used in Retail applications.
 However, the efficiency gains of optimizing productions and automating safety systems often provide higher value compared to other use cases.
 We expect many more applications to be broadly introduced as deep learning technology matures, making it possible to power computer vision at scale.

 New technologies such as Edge AI make it possible to scale AI vision systems with deep learning in real-world applications.
-The emerging new mega-trend is to move machine learning from the cloud to the edge with the goal to perform on-device processing with computers connected to cameras.
-Edge ML makes it possible to power high-performance, robust and private computer vision applications.
+The emerging new mega-trend is to move machine learning from the cloud to the edge to perform on-device processing with computers connected to cameras.
+Edge ML makes it possible to power high-performance, robust, and private computer vision applications.

 What’s next